Channel Preview

 - Go to the channel details page.

-- At the top-right, observe the image under Live Preview and hover the cursor over the image.
+- At the top-right, observe the image under Live Preview and hover your cursor over the image.

-- The Live Preview window should show Show Live Thumbnail which means the live video channel is playing.
-If it says Show Audience View, click on that to start the live video channel playback.
+- The Live Preview window should display Show Live Thumbnail, which means the live video channel is playing.
+If it says Show Audience View, select it to start the live video channel playback.

-- Enter any desired Uplynk URL parameters in the Params box and click the Reload Player w/ Params button to its right.
+- Enter any desired Uplynk URL parameters in the Params box and select the Reload Player w/ Params button to its right.
 Uplynk URL parameters are described in Customizing Playback (Playback Customization Parameters).

 Viewing Channel Manifests